LCA & EPD EXPLAINED

 Environmental impacts Recolight LCA (3)

-This way, you can still choose to prioritize climate impact, while also being aware of the impact on other categories.
+This way, product designers can still choose to prioritize climate impact, while also being aware of the impact on other categories.

 How the Environmental Impact categories are measured